Frida Kahlo – 1907 – 1954

 American artist describe Frida’s art as

 Generally, Frida Kahlo is seen as a Surrealist Artist.
-Surrealist typically paint dreams and fantasies in a realistic style.
-However, Frida painted her own reality, her own suffering and pain, her own inner experiences.
+Surrealists typically paint dreams and fantasies in a realistic style.
+However, Frida painted her own reality, her own suffering, and pain, her own inner experiences.
 Therefore some argue she is Symbolist Artists seeking to represent absolute truths symbolically through metaphorical images.
 Because she often used ancient Mexican mythology in her art, as well as Catholic Symbols she is also seen as a New Objective Artist.
 Whatever you classify Frida as her art was truly original and like nothing the world has ever seen before.

 So why do we remember Frida today?

 She has cemented herself in history as a true Mexican Icon making her countrymen proud of their heritage.
 She also symbolizes Female power and independence breaking away from gender norms at the time.
 Her story is a story of beauty from ashes.
-World Wide she is a symbol of hope, of power, of empowerment, for a variety of people who are undergoing adverse conditions.
+World Wide she is a symbol of hope, power, of empowerment, for a variety of people who are undergoing adverse conditions.

 Frida used art as therapy.
 She found a way to paint pain.
-Even though she only made between 150 – 200 paintings she kept a visual diary with vivid drawings always creating.
+Even though she only made between 150 – and 200 paintings she kept a visual diary with vivid drawings always creating.
 Frida is the poster child for misery – and resiliency.
-Most of her paintings are small in size and yet they portray monumental scenes of death, pain and suffering.
+Most of her paintings are small in size and yet they portray monumental scenes of death, pain, and suffering.
 Since these themes are universal, Frida has become an artist to whom we can all relate.